AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 ## Background

 As mentioned at the beginning, this probably isn't necessary if you can find a "safe" value that others are using for your particular hotend.
+If you have a different setup affecting flow, such as a CHT nozzle or unlisted hotend, or if you just want to take the scientific approach, here is the process.

-This is a rough calculation.
+Remember - this is a rough calculation.
 Maximum volumetric flow rate can change with a number of factors, like temperatures, material, and nozzle type.

-Once you find your maximum volumetric flow with the below method, you should still set it slightly lower in the slicer for margin of safety.
-I set mine slightly on the low side so that I don't have to tune it per filament/material.
+You should set your limit slightly lower in the slicer for margin of safety, and to avoid having to tune for different filaments that don't flow as nicely.

 ## Formulas